MAKEUP PRODUCTS (NON-PERMANENT)

 3356

-Although most chemicals in beauty products present slight or no threat, dozens are linked to significant health issues, including cancer, and neurological harm.
-Chemicals in cosmetics gain entry to the body through the skin, inhalation, ingestion and internal use, and lead to the same risks as food chemicals, per this site.
+While the majority of chemicals in cosmetics present limited or absolutely no danger, several have been linked with substantial medical problems, such as developmental delays and cancer.
+Cosmetic chemicals gain entry to a person's body through the skin, inhalation, ingestion and internal use, and lead to the same risks as food chemicals, per this site.

-Chemicals associated with cancer can be found in food, water, and a lot of other common items.
-Still, no area of consumer items is susceptible to less government oversight than cosmetics and other personal products, including Sally Hansen Smile Brightening Lip Treatment.
-Although many of the contaminants and chemicals in cosmetics and personal care products probably pose minimal risk, being exposed to some has been associated with serious health concerns, including cancer.
+Chemicals associated with cancer can be found in food, water, and many other common products.
+Still, no category of consumer products is subject to less government management than cosmetics and other personal products, including Sally Hansen Smile Brightening Lip Treatment.
+While many of the contaminants and chemicals in cosmetics and personal care products likely pose little risk, being exposed to some is associated with worrying health concerns, such as cancer.